 The UK has well-developed sales and distribution channels, ranging from wholly owned subsidiaries of foreign manufacturers to independent trading companies that buy and sell on their own account.
 Between these two extremes are independent resellers, sales agents, and stocking distributors who have contractual relationships with their suppliers.
 The selection of an appropriate marketing organization depends largely on the nature of the goods and services involved.
 Increasing international e-commerce has contributed to the growth of local fulfillment and delivery/return services.

 Most U.S. exporters to the UK sell their products via distributors, who purchase goods directly from the manufacturer with the intent of reselling them to third parties.
 Distributors position products and brands in the market through advertising and promotion and assist with after-sales service, which is increasingly important for UK customers and contributes to a positive image of U.S. firms doing business in the UK.
-In many sectors, one distributor can cover the entire UK market, although in certain cases U.S. companies may wish to appoint separate distributors to cover selected regions as well as to cover Scotland, Wales, and Northern Ireland.
+Depending on the sector, one distributor can cover the entire UK market, although in certain cases U.S. companies may wish to appoint separate distributors to cover selected regions, as well as covering Scotland, Wales, and Northern Ireland.
 Depending on the distributor’s market coverage, U.S. exporters may also benefit from access to territories beyond the UK.
-Sales agents are less commonly used in the UK as they tend to be small, one-person operations and may offer only limited geographic sales coverage.
+Sales agents are used less commonly in the UK as they tend to be small, one-person operations and may offer only limited geographic sales coverage.
 Sales agents might be appropriate for equipment or services that require specific technical expertise.
 Note that the law covering agents is different from the United States.
-When deciding upon the optimal form of representation, U.S. exporters should consider pricing, distribution network, operational expenses, and after-sales service.
+When deciding on the optimal form of representation, U.S. exporters should consider pricing, distribution network, operational expenses, and after-sales service.

 Dispute Resolution

-Although few instances specifically require the use of a local lawyer, contracts and agreements should be vetted by a competent attorney or firm conversant with UK Law.
+Although there are instances that specifically require the use of a UK lawyer (barrister), contracts and agreements should be vetted by a competent attorney or firm conversant with UK Law.
 While contract coverage is often similar, specific clauses and language can be considerably different from that used in the United States.
 Standard American contracts should not be used, as they are mostly unenforceable under UK law.
 Many U.S. law firms have either established their own UK offices or have links with local practices and are often the most convenient and practical sources of legal advice for American companies.
-The U.S. Embassy in London can provide lists of local law firms, including those with U.S. links.
+The U.S. Embassy Commercial Service team in London can provide lists of local law firms, including those with U.S. links, upon request.

 Establishing an Office